missLaiba22/Fruits-and-Vegetables-Recognition-System/README.md

 Each of these folders contains subfolders for different fruits and vegetables, where the respective food item images are stored.

 ### Data Collection
-The images in this dataset were scraped from Bing Image Search for a project.
+The images in this dataset were scraped from Kaggle Dataset for a project.

 ## Inspiration
 This dataset can be utilized for various applications, such as building a food recognition system that identifies food items from captured photos.
+## Model
+We build the CNN deeplearning Model for Recognition System